TV Entertainment Centers

 During

-Here the MDF substrate panels are up across the full height of the column, taped at the seams, with scaffolding on both sides to give the crew access to the upper half of the 21-foot wall.
-At this stage the proportions are set and the mass of the feature wall becomes real.
-The base platform for the fireplace is clearly visible at the floor.
+Here the MDF substrate panels run the full height of the column, seams taped, scaffolding on both sides so we could reach the upper half of the wall.
+At this point the proportions are locked and the mass of the wall becomes real.
+The fireplace base platform sits clearly at the floor.

 Wilsonart Melamine: Luna Night and Calacatta Marvel

-The finish surfaces are where this build becomes truly special.
-The center column — the dominant face of the feature wall that runs floor to ceiling — is clad in Wilsonart Luna Night melamine, a deep, high-gloss black with a subtle texture that catches light beautifully.
-In person it reads almost like polished stone.
-The flanking wall panels on either side of the column are finished in Wilsonart Calacatta Marvel, a crisp white marble-look surface with fine grey veining that echoes the large-format floor tile perfectly.
+The finish surfaces are where this build earns its keep.
+The center column, the dominant face running floor to ceiling, is clad in Wilsonart Luna Night melamine.
+Deep, high-gloss black with a subtle texture that catches light the way polished stone does.
+The panels flanking it are Wilsonart Calacatta Marvel, a crisp white marble look with fine grey veining that picks up the large-format floor tile directly.

 During: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL